convertful/wordpress-plugin/readme.txt

 * **Responsive forms** — All opt-in forms are mobile-friendly.
 Period.
 Your visitors will never fall enraged by inconvenient mobile experience.
 * **A/B-testing** — Test your lead magnets, understand your audience’s preferences and become ultimately convertful.
 * **Easy stats without Google Analytics** — We offer an easy way to view your funnel results without connecting to Google Analytics: see which form brought you subscribers, what was it conversion, how many visitors and impressions there were.
-* **Great alternative to** OptinMonster, Bloom, MailMunch, Icegram, Hustle, Popup Maker, Poptin, Jackmail, Mailchimp Popup, Sumo (SumoMe), GetSiteControl, MailOptin, Sleeknote, ConvertFlow, Optimonk, Supsystic, Yeloni, Hello bar, PopBox, Thrive Leads, AddThis, Sharethis, Shareaholic, Boxzilla, gravity forms, WPForms, Popupally, Popup Builder, WP Subscribe, Ninja Popups, Ninja Forms, Fancybox, wBounce etc.

 ### Get Support and Know-How

 Visit our open and friendly-written [Knowledge Base (Documentation)](https://app.convertful.com/docs/?utm_medium=plugins&utm_source=wordpress-plugin).
 Get easy step-by-step visual instructions, video tutorials and know-hows.

-Contact us on the [contact form](https://convertful.com/contact-form/?utm_medium=plugins&utm_source=wordpress-plugin) with your questions, or get your technical issues and feature requests done on our [support portal](https://app.convertful
+Contact us on the [contact form](https://convertful.com/contact-form/?utm_medium=plugins&utm_source=wordpress-plugin) with your questions, or get your technical issues and feature requests done on our [support portal](https://app.convertful.com/tickets/?utm_source=integration&utm_medium=wordpress&utm_campaign=wordpress-plugin) .
-.com/tickets/?utm_source=integration&utm_medium=wordpress&utm_campaign=wordpress-plugin).

 We would be happy to see you on the [Convertful website](https://convertful.com/?utm_medium=plugins&utm_source=wordpress-plugin).